schilkp/schilkp.github.io/content/projects/PmodADC/index.md

-Because this DAC is identical to the one at the core of the ADC, and the non-linearities are very similar in magnitude to those seen on the ADC, it is likely that DAC non-idealities are large source of the ADC errors.
+Because this DAC is identical to the one at the core of the ADC, and the non-linearities are very similar in magnitude to those seen on the ADC, it is likely that DAC non-idealities are a large source of the ADC errors.

 ### DAC THD